pulp/pulp/docs/sphinx/dev-guide/contributing/dev_setup.rst

   pulp_puppet plugins would not be required.

 Additionally, Pulp specific files such as configuration and package directories must be linked to the checked out code base.
-These additions are not performed by ``setup.py`` but rather by the ``pulp-dev.py`` script located in the root of each git repository.
+These additions are performed by the ``pulp-dev.py`` script located in the root of each git repository.
 The full command is:

 ::